thomasjungblut/go-sstables/benchmark/README.md

 ### SSTable Read Benchmark

-Below is a quick read (sequential full table scan) benchmark of an SSTable, writing a gigabyte of random data and then reading it off the disk:
+Below is a quick read (sequential full table scan) benchmark of an SSTable, writing a gigabyte of random data and then reading it off the disk.
+That includes reading the index into memory and iterating over all records:

 ```
 $ make bench